 Large Portion of Late-Stage Breast Cancers Associated With Absence of Screening

-Increasing mammography screening rates and investing in research to improve breast cancer detection technologies should be top priorities, according to authors of a study published in the October 20 Journal of the National Cancer Institute.
+Increasing mammography screening rates and investing in research to improve breast cancer detection technologies should be top priorities, according to authors of a study published in the October 20, 2004, Journal of the National Cancer Institute*.
 As many as 92 percent of late-stage breast cancer cases in the United States could be diagnosed and treated earlier, when there is greater likelihood of effective treatment, if the healthcare system focused on recruiting women who have not been recently screened, and if early detection techniques could be improved to more accurately detect cancer.
-The study was conducted by researchers at the National Cancer Institute (NCI), part of the National Institutes of Health (NIH), and the Cancer Research Network, a consortium of integrated health plans.
+The study was conducted by researchers at the National Cancer Institute, part of the National Institutes of Health, and the Cancer Research Network (CRN), a consortium of integrated health plans.

-Study results indicated that not having had a screening mammogram for 1 to 3 years prior to diagnosis was associated with 52 percent of late-stage breast cancer cases.
+Study results indicated that not having had a screening mammogram for one to three years prior to diagnosis was associated with 52 percent of late-stage breast cancer cases.
 The authors state that to improve breast cancer outcomes, priority should be placed on reaching unscreened women and encouraging them to have mammograms - especially older, unmarried, less educated, and/or low income women, whom they found were less likely to have been screened.
-"The good news is that there is a lot known about how to reach women who have never been screened or who fail to get regular mammograms," said Dr. Stephen Taplin, a senior scientist in NCI's Division of Cancer Control and Population Sciences and lead author of the study.
+"The good news is that there is a lot known about how to reach women who have never been screened or who fail to get regular mammograms," said Stephen Taplin, M.D., M.P.H., a senior scientist in NCI's Division of Cancer Control and Population Sciences and lead author of the study.
 "The challenge is to put this knowledge into practice."
-Read more